-Livelihood opportunities from WLP have improved the lives of both refugees and the host community.
+Finding 24: Livelihood opportunities from WLP have improved the lives of both refugees and the host community.

 Majority (64%) of respondents are engaged in new livelihood activities within the project areas.
 About 70% of the respondents are engaged in crop farming, 45% in livestock (pastoralism), 3% in livestock under rangeland, and about 34% are engaged in different forms of employment.
 About 82% and 52% of the refugees practice crop farming and engaged in different forms of employment respectively.
 However, the host community is engaged in a variety of new livelihood activities as well.
 About 58% are engaged in crop farming, 46% in livestock (pastoralism) 3% in livestock (rangeland), and about 17% in employment.
 The local host community is predominantly pastoralist therefore, acquisition of crop farming is significant.
 This could be due to learning from their refugee counterparts who had practiced farming in their native countries, the availability of water for farming, and the need for food in the emerging climate changes characterized by the increased frequency of droughts in the region.

 The arising opportunities have brought about employment opportunities for the refugees and host communities, but more refugees have seized the opportunities than the host communities.

-About 81% of respondents (N=165) had experienced an increase in farm produce over the past 5 years, 16% held a contrary opinion while 3% felt that their produce remained the same over the same period.
+About 81% of respondents (N=165) had experienced an increase in farm produce over the past one year.
 The host community was more optimistic about the change as indicated by 84% of the respondents compared to 77% of the refugee community members.
-On the other hand, 19% of the refugee community reported no increase in farm production in the last 5 years.
+On the other hand, 19% of the refugee community reported no increase in farm production in the last one year.
 The results show a considerable contribution the WLP projects have had on both the refugees and host community members in food production.